 Five years have swiftly flown by!
-Have you felt it?
-Were there some lessons that will forever be etched in your heart?
+Did you feel it pass?
+Were there some lessons that were etched in your heart?

 We were elated to hear our oldest daughter, who had been married for 5 years, was going to have a baby.
 However, the Lord saw fit to take our very first grandchild after only 7 ½ weeks in the womb.
 The fall of 2014 brought a hard blow.
 In fact, the next nine months would bring testing to the max.

 I wrote in the front of my journal at the start of 2015: “Rest no longer satisfied with thy dwarfish attainments.
 Aspire to a higher, a nobler, a fuller life . . .”
 (Spurgeon).
 And more writing, “I want to scale the utmost height, And catch a gleam of glory bright; But still I’ll pray, till heaven I’ve found, Lord, [lead me] on [to] higher ground!”
 (Lyrics by Johnson Oatman, Jr., 1898).
 “From the end of the earth I call to You when my heart is faint; Lead me to the rock that is higher than I” (Psalm 61:2).

 By February, a dear teacher was growing worse in his battle with cancer, and at the same time I tweaked my back.
 Yet, Rodney and I visited with Mr. Randy even as he got closer and closer to heaven.
 And while I battled my back, Mr. Randy was made ready to meet his Savior and Lord.
 My pain intensified until we finally sought out help, which came in the form of potent pain reliever and steroids, however I was now bed-ridden and was unable to attend Mr. Randy’s celebration of a new “pain-free” life at his funeral.

 Rodney was working on his doctoral degree through Liberty University and had to make a March campus trip to Lynchburg, VA without me.
 I wondered what God had instore for all this pain!